The little [online] shop of horrors

 The sales assistant

-The idea of a shop without any sales staff seems far-fetched, but that’s exactly the predicament that consumers face when shopping online – especially when e-tailers fail to provide content that aids purchase decision-making, like buying and how-to guides.
+The idea of a high-street store without any sales staff seems far-fetched, but that’s exactly the predicament that consumers face when shopping online – especially when e-tailers fail to provide content that aids purchase decision-making, like buying and how-to guides.

-However, only 18% of online retailers currently offer a broad range of high-quality guides *, leaving consumers with little choice but to go to the brand’s competitors to get their pre-purchase questions answered.
+However, only 19% of online retailers currently offer a broad range of high-quality guides *, leaving consumers with little choice but to go to the brand’s competitors to get their pre-purchase questions answered.